How Much Does A CT Scan Cost?

 If you are trying to save money on your next scan, it is okay and encouraged to get quotes from a few different diagnostic imaging centers.
 You shouldn’t feel like you must take your doctor’s recommendation.
 The goal is to identify the best course of action for you.
 If cost is important, there are many options for you.

 As your search begins, you may notice that university hospitals and research facilities may charge higher prices based on their name value alone.
 A CT scan is one of the most common types of diagnostic imaging scans around.
-A university hospital or research facility offers very little advantages over another diagnostic imaging facility in the realm of CT scans.
+A university hospital or research facility offers very few advantages over another diagnostic imaging facility in the realm of CT scans.
 Select the option that is affordable for you.

 How Can South Jersey Radiology Help?

-At South Jersey Radiology Associates (SJRA), our emphasis is placed on confidence, convenience, and cost effectiveness.
+At South Jersey Radiology Associates (SJRA), our emphasis is placed on confidence, convenience, and cost-effectiveness.
 Our diagnostic imaging centers in South Jersey may cost up to 60% less than hospital-owned facilities.
 If you are interested in learning more about CT scans or scheduling an appointment, reach out to any of our following locations:

 - Greentree Office – Marlton, NJ